-The ultimate launch date of 2021 December 25 led to the entire CEERS program not being fully schedulable prior to the closure of the June window.
-To meet the spirit of the ERS program, we requested, and were granted, the ability to split CEERS into two epochs, with a maximum of 25 hr being schedulable in June for early scheduling.
-As it was unlikely the NIRSpec MSA would be fully commissioned by this time, we created a two-epoch version of CEERS, where four MIRI +NIRCam pointings would be executed at V3PA = 131 deg in June (Epoch 1; pointings 1, 2, 3 and 6), and the remaining portion of the program would be executed at V3PA = 311 degin December (Epoch 2; pointings, 4, 5, 7, 8, 9, 10).
-This precise 180° flip allows for our desired level of overlap between CEERS and existing data sets and between different CEERS modes.
-Additionally, the six-month separation allowed the December NIRSpec MSA plans to include JWST-discovered sources in the NIRCam imaging from Epoch 1, which led to a significant gain in scientific utility.
-In fact, aiming to maximize the scientific return enabled by this two-epoch scheduling, pointing 4 was shifted all the way to the Southwest from its original position, preserving the continuity of the NIRCam mosaic while allowing for a large overlap of the Epoch 2 NIRSpec4 pointing with the Epoch 1 NIRCam2, 3 and 6 observations (see Figures 4 and 12).
+The ultimate launch date of Dec 25, 2021 led to the entire CEERS program not being fully schedulable prior to the closure of the June window.
+To meet the spirit of the ERS program, we requested, and were granted, the ability to split CEERS into two epochs, with a maximum of 25 hours being schedulable in June for early scheduling.
+As it was unlikely the NIRSpec MSA would be fully commissioned by this time, we created a twoepoch version of CEERS, where four MIRI+NIRCam pointings would be executed at V3PA=131 deg in June (Epoch 1; pointings 1, 2, 3 and 6), and the remaining portion of the program would be executed at V3PA=311 deg in December (Epoch 2; pointings, 4, 5, 7, 8, 9, 10).
+This precise 180 degree flip allows for our desired level of overlap between CEERS and existing datasets, and between different CEERS modes.
+Additionally, the sixmonth separation allowed the December NIRSpec MSA plans to include JWST-discovered sources in the NIR-Cam imaging from Epoch 1, which led to a significant gain in scientific utility.
+In fact, aiming to maximize the scientific return enabled by this two-epoch scheduling, pointing 4 was shifted all the way to the Southwest from its original position, preserving the continuity of